 This holds true for many other pieces of fiction.

-Any good marksman would be able tell you about the kickback from a shotgun, but a marksman in a film rarely is knocked back.
+Any good marksman would tell you about the kickback from a shotgun, but a marksman in a film rarely is knocked back.
 Also, their guns are usually loaded with magical cartridges which repopulate when the gun is fired.
 In reality, both explosions and lightning are seen a few seconds before they are heard, but, in film, there is a mystical time-contraction so sight and image match.

 And, of course, there is the reality that there is nothing to carry soundwaves in space, and so space explosions have no sound at all.